wobschalli/abid/README.md

 All the code for the Abide CF Discord bot

 ## Installation
-Ensure you have ruby, bundler, npm, and yarn, then run `yarn install` and `bundle install`
+Ensure you have ruby, bundler, npm, yarn, docker, and docker-compose, then run `yarn install` and `bundle install`.
+Afterwards run `rake -T` to initialize rake tasks

 ## Running
-To run in development mode, simply run `./bin/dev` after ensuring it is executable\
+Start the database with `docker-compose`, then run the bot with `ruby bot/bot.rb`\
-If you are on Windows, good luck
+Web interface will be run seperately by running `bin/dev`